Plants we regret losing

 Billardiera longifolia

 Billardiera longifolia, or Purple Apple Berry, was a successful vine for ten years in our garden from its planting in April 2008.
-This plant, from NSW and ACT, is a slender climber with dark green narrow leaves and greenish yellow tubular flowers followed by shiny purple berries.
+This plant, native to NSW and ACT, is a slender climber with dark green narrow leaves and greenish-yellow tubular flowers followed by shiny purple berries.
 This climber performed well for us until it was severely damaged over winter 2017 and did not recover.

 Boronia megastigma ‘Uncle Jack’s Red’